imagej/imagej.github.io/_pages/plugins/cell-counter.md

 This plugin will open a new cell counter GUI.
 On the left are the counter types and counters, on the right the action buttons.

-{% include info-box content='Please consider using the built-in [Multi-Point Tool](/ij/docs/guide/146-19.html#sec:Multi-point-Tool) in ImageJ, as this tool now replicates most of the functionality of Cell Counter.' %}
+{% include notice icon="info" content='Please consider using the built-in [Multi-Point Tool](/ij/docs/guide/146-19.html#sec:Multi-point-Tool) in ImageJ, as this tool now replicates most of the functionality of Cell Counter.' %}

 ## Bugs